Gustav Kuhn: Life

 Born in Turrach, Styria and raised in Salzburg, Kuhn received violin and piano lessons as a child and studied conducting at the conservatories of Vienna and Salzburg with Gerhard Wimberger, Hans Swarowsky, Bruno Maderna and Herbert von Karajan.
 In 1970, he was awarded the Lilli Lehmann Medal at the Mozarteum University Salzburg.
 He was awarded a doctorate in philosophy at the University of Salzburg.
 At the age of 24, he won first prize in the international conducting competition of the ORF.

-From 1970 to 1977, he was first choral director and conductor at the Istanbul Opera House, then 1st Kapellmeister at the Dortmund Opera House.
+From 1970 to 1977, he was first choral director and conductor at the Süreyya Opera House (the "Istanbul Opera House"), then 1st Kapellmeister at the Dortmund Opera House.
 During this time, he made guest appearances in Palermo, Naples and Bologna, and subsequently in Rome, Florence, Venice and Zurich.
-Later he conducted the Berlin Philharmonic, the Dresdner Staatskapelle, the Israel Philharmonic, the London Philharmonic and the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Orchestra Filarmonica of la Scala in Milan, the Orchestre National de France in Paris, the Accademia Nazionale di Santa Cecilia in Rome as well as the NHK Orchestra in Tokyo and the Vienna Philharmonic.
+Later he conducted the Berlin Philharmonic, the Dresdner Staatskapelle, the Israel Philharmonic, the London Philharmonic Orchestra and the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Orchestra Filarmonica of la Scala in Milan, the Orchestre National de France in Paris, the Accademia Nazionale di Santa Cecilia in Rome as well as the NHK Symphony Orchestra in Tokyo and the Vienna Philharmonic.
 In 1974, he founded the Institute for Aleatoric Music in Salzburg.
 In 1977, he made his debut at the Vienna State Opera with Elektra by Richard Strauss, in 1978 at the Bavarian State Opera and at the Salzburg Festival.
 The following season, he conducted for the first time at the Royal Opera House, Covent Garden in London and in 1979 became general music director in Bern.
 In 1980, he conducted the opening performance at the Glyndebourne Festival Opera.
 In 1981, came the debut in the United States (Fidelio in Chicago), 1982 at the Paris Opera (Così fan tutte), in 1984 at Milan's La Scala (Tannhäuser) and in 1986 at the Verona Arena (Un ballo in maschera).

 From 1983 to 1985, Kuhn was General Music Director of the Bonn Opera.
 In 1985, he broke with his teacher Herbert von Karajan.
 In the same year, Kuhn slapped the general director of the Bühnen der Stadt Bonn, Jean-Claude Riber, which caused a great stir and earned him the nickname "Watsch'n-Gustl" in the local press.

 In 1986, Kuhn made his debut as an opera director (set and costumes Peter Papst) with the Flying Dutchman in Trieste, the concept of "hall-opera" was developed by him for the Suntory Hall in 1993.
 He conducted at the Salzburg Festival until 1997 (1989 Ballo in maschera; 1992, 1994 and 1997 La clemenza di Tito).